Golden palm civet: Characteristics

 The golden palm civet is gold to golden brown on the upper side and paler gold on the belly.
 Individuals vary from dark sepia to ochreous, rusty or golden-brown.
 The tips of the contour hairs are frequently lustrous, sometimes greyish.
 The legs are about the same tint as the back, but the tail and the face are sometimes noticeably paler, buffy-grey.
 The face does not have a pattern, and the vibrissae are dirty white.
 The hair in front of the shoulders radiates from two whorls and grows forward along the sides of the neck and the nape to the head.
 It also grows forward on the fore throat, radiating from a single whorl.
 The dorsal pattern consists of faint bands and spots that are slightly darker than the ground colour.
 The lower side is slightly paler and sometimes greyer than the upper.

 The golden palm civet has two morphs — one golden and one dark brown.
 Specimens from montane areas are darker, slightly greyish-toned wood-brown, and paler on the underside with a yellowish-white tail tip.

 The rounded ears have hairless edges.
 The eyes are large with vertical pupils.
 It emits a pleasant odour from anal glands, which is reminiscent of Michelia champaca flowers.

+Golden palm civets weigh between 1.4 and 3.2 kg.
+Their overall length is approximately 90cm.
+(Approximately 50cm from nose to base of the tail with a tail that is approximately 40cm long).

 Distribution and habitat

-The golden palm civet inhabits lowland rain forest, montane evergreen forests, and also dense monsoon forest.
+The golden palm civet's distribution is largely contiguous across the island's wet, intermediate, and dry zones.
+An isolated population exists in Wilpattu National Park.
+The species' elusive, nocturnal, and arboreal nature has likely led to significant under-reporting of its true range.
+It occurs from sea level up to at least 2000 m in the Central Highlands and Knuckles Mountain Range.
+This species inhabits lowland rainforests, tropical montane cloud forests, dense monsoon forests and dry zone forests.

+It is unclear if the golden palm civet inhabits the more arid southern and eastern thorn scrub forests, as these areas have been poorly surveyed for nocturnal mammals.

+It is not confined to pristine forests and demonstrates considerable habitat flexibility.
+It is also found in degraded and secondary forests, small, fragmented forest patches, agricultural landscapes and home gardens with tall trees.

+There are numerous records from human-dominated areas, including near busy roads, archaeological sites like Sigiriya, and on the edges of villages.
+However, it does not appear to inhabit urban areas, which are typically occupied by the related Asian palm civet.

+While the golden palm civet readily uses disturbed habitats, its long-term survival likely depends on the presence of some forest cover, as it is not expected to survive in completely deforested landscapes.